MrBliz/blizard.io/blizard.io/input/posts/web-scraping-with-fsharp.md

 ```

-And lastly we need to put all those functions together.
-F# make it really easy to chain functions together using the forward pipe (`|>`) operator.
+And lastly we need to put all those functions together, querying for the Home and Away Scores from the top of the Script file.
+F# makes it really easy to chain functions together using the forward pipe (`|>`) operator.

 ```
     let results =